Rishit-katiyar/Mastering-AWS-DeepRacer/chapter's /Chapter 8: Advanced Reward Function Techniques.md

     return composite_reward
 ```

+Here, `component1` and `component2` represent different reward components, each contributing to the agent's overall reward.
+The `weights` parameter allows for adjusting the importance of each component, providing flexibility in shaping the agent's behavior.

 ### Inverse Reinforcement Learning: Unveiling the Implicit

 Inverse reinforcement learning (IRL) unveils the implicit structures underlying expert behavior, inferring reward functions from observed trajectories.
 Unlike traditional RL paradigms, which rely on explicit reward specification, IRL algorithms learn reward structures implicitly, enabling agents to mimic expert behavior and adapt to complex environments seamlessly.
 Witness the elegance of inverse reinforcement learning in action: